delistavrouk/SimLight/README.md

 [id1]: ## "spam proof e-mail address, type it yourself" For assistance feel free to contact me at [delistaνrου(α)υοm.edυ.gr][id1]

-This repository holds a snap shot of the stable version 0.193, while development actively continues.
+This repository holds a snapshot of the stable version 0.193, while development actively continues.